+Greg Johnston is a talented young entrepreneur who’s passionate about high-growth start-up ventures and social enterprises.
 And he gets a kick out of helping other people turn their great ideas into profitable business ventures.

 “Entrepreneurship can be a challenging journey,” says Greg.
 "When you come up with an idea, it’s often daunting to push towards founding the business, but there are methods you can use which make the validation and launch pathway easier.”

-“If you’re looking to start your own business, the BMS degree is ideal", says Greg.
+“If you’re looking to start your own business, the BMS(Hons) degree is ideal", says Greg.
 “It provides you with a solid grounding across all the key business areas, including strategy, accounting and marketing.
 I still use lots of the frameworks that I learnt during my degree today."

-Later that year, he helped another Waikato team claim victory at the SDS International Business Case Competition in Queenstown.
+He also helped another Waikato team claim victory at the SDS International Business Case Competition in Queenstown.

-These days, he mentors aspiring young entrepreneurs at the University’s Innovation Station by helping them to test and validate their product ideas.
+He also mentored aspiring young entrepreneurs at the University’s Innovation Station by helping them to test and validate their product ideas.